GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

  <figcaption>Example of insights from summary reports: CampaignID 1234567 on <code>news.example</code> has led to 518 conversions on <code>shoes.example</code>, and to a total spend of $38174.
 Half of the conversions were from users in NYC, USA.</figcaption>
 </figure>

-Aggregate summary reports are best suited for **reporting** use cases.
+Summary reports are best suited for **reporting** use cases.
 These reports help answer questions such as _"What is my return on investment?"_.
 Usage of summary reports for **optimization**—for example, to optimize for a purchase value, which is not supported by event-level reports because the conversion data is too coarse—is an area of active research.

-{% Details %}
-{% DetailsSummary 'h3' %}
-Why are two types of reports needed?
-{% endDetailsSummary %}

-Event-level reports only offer coarse conversion data in order to preserve user privacy.

-But this coarse data may not be sufficient to measure campaign effectiveness.
-Marketers may need to learn specific details about conversions, such as the purchase value, the aggregated advertiser-side demographics for users who converted, the product categories that were purchased, whether converted users are first-time or recurring customers, the carts' contents, etc.

-Summary reports provide a privacy-preserving solution to this need.

-{% endDetails %}
+### Other features

 Other features proposed in this API include [app-to-web attribution](https://github.com/WICG/conversion-measurement-api/blob/main/app_to_web.md) (see or